mbahArip/next-gdrive-index/README.md

 // LOGO OR BANNER GOES HERE

 ## Status
-Currently still in development, but main features are already working as intended.
+Currently still in development, ~~but main features are already working as intended.~~ Preview and download files are not working because of Vercel's limit for serverless function.
+Working on a workaround for this.

 You can check the demo [here](https://drive.mbaharip.com).

 ## What is this?